anoblet/docs/Performance.md

-# The last mile -- achieving better a perfomance score and reducing your byte-to-carbon emissions
+# The last mile -- achieving better a perfomance score and reducing byte-to-carbon emissions

 ## Easy